NHSDigital/az-backup/README.md

    * An **Azure policy** which validates the vault configuration.
    * A number of **backup modules** which can backup a specific type of resource.

-1. **Backup instances** are created through the use of the **backup modules**, which define policies that configure and initiate the backups once the module is deployed.
-The backup instances which are created upon deployment are configured via terraform variables.
+1. **Backup modules** are created which define policies that setup and trigger the backups once the module is deployed.
+The policies which are configured via terraform variables.

 1. Each **backup module** deploys the resources that are required to backup a resource that contains source data (e.g. a storage account).
-It consists of a **backup policy** that is registered in the **backup vault** and defines the rules such as backup retention and schedule, and an **Azure policy** that is assigned to the subscription containing the backup resources and creates **backup instances** when a resource is created with a specific tag.
+It consists of a **backup policy** that is configured in the **backup vault** on deployment and defines the rules such as backup retention and schedule, and an **Azure policy** that is assigned to the subscription containing the backup resources and creates **backup instances** when a resource is created with a specific tag.

 1. The **consuming application** is developed and maintained by the blueprint consumer.
 It will likely consist of a number of resource that make up an application or service, and contain resources that need to be backed up.
 The recommended way of using **az-backup** in the **consuming application** is to specify the blueprint repository as the remote source of a terraform module.
 [See the following link for more information.](https://developer.hashicorp.com/terraform/language/modules/sources)